sidtos/Multiband_Match_EQ/README.md

 filter.

 Next steps:
-- the matching amount can't be adjusted per band yet, as stated in the title
+* the matching amount can't be adjusted per band yet, as stated in the title
-- custom GUI
+* custom GUI

+---

+**05.06.2016**

+The possibility to seperately adjust the EQ for low, mid and high frequencies is now implemented.
+Moreover, I did the design for the Graphical User Interface which covers knobs, toggles and background images.

+Besides that, I focussed on completing the documentation of the process of developing this plugin.
+I added comments to the source code and built a subpage on my website.

+##Future Improvements

+* storing spectrums as presets
+* automatically adjusting master gain